genxhero/vectorsigma/README.md

 # Hedron Attack
 ## Background and Overview

 ### Motivation for project

 To gain a deeper understanding of Javascript and create a product which can be proudly presented to recruiters.
-This game will showcase my skill with javascript as well as css and React.
+This game will showcase both my coding and creative abilities.

 ### High level overview